 If you’re going to start a bullet journal, you might as well go with the top best bullet journal supplies recommended by the best of the best in the bullet journal or bujo community.

-Winner: Leuchtturm1917 Medium Size Hardcover A5 Notebook with Dotted Pages
+Winner: Leuchtturm1917 Hardcover Notebook with Dotted Pages*

 Across the board, the top recommended notebook is this dotted journal.
 It's hailed for paper quality and inclusion of an index, page numbers, two bookmarks, and a pocket at the back of the notebook.
 It comes in a classic black or a whole array of vibrant colors.

-Alternative: Minimalism Art | Classic Notebook Journal, Size: 5" X 8.3", A5, Dotted Grid Page
+Budget Alternative: Minimalism Art Notebook Journal, Dotted Grid Page*

 A more budget-friendly dotted journal notebook that also comes in bright colors is this one, which is still of great paper and overall notebook quality.

 This one was a tough one since there were many suggestions, which goes to show that grip, point size, boldness and richness of color are all to your own personality.

 This waterproof pen set comes as a variety pack so you can see which thickness you prefer for your everyday use.
 You can use these to write or draw, as they are meant to be manga drawing pens.